 Shared hosting also has limitations in terms of control over the server’s configurations and settings.

-Since multiple websites share the server, the hosting provider has to implement global settings and policies to ensure the security and stability of the server.
+Since it’s a shared server, the provider has to implement global settings and policies to ensure the security and stability of the server.
 This can limit your control over specific configurations, such as PHP versions and server modules.

 Sometimes, this can cause compatibility issues with your website software or limit its functionalities.